 - IT Week (June 2005): Decision time for Windows 2000 users.

 If you would like to reproduce a blog post from this site please get in touch.
-Unfortunately I’m unable to accept commissions for articles for publication elsewhere at this time.
+Unfortunately Mark is unable to accept commissions for articles for publication elsewhere at this time.